JaniHonkanen/RabbitCall/README.md

 As for C# environments, .Net Core, .Net Framework and Mono are all supported.

+Unity engine is also supported, see details below.

 ## Installation

 Once you have a C++ library project (.dll or .so) and a C# project that is supposed to use the C++ library, take the following steps to install the tool (assuming you are using Visual Studio):